Bayesian mixture models (in)consistency for the number of clusters

 \section{Abstract}

-Bayesian nonparametric mixture models are common for modeling complex data.
-While these models are well-suited for density estimation, their application for clustering has some limitations.
-Recent results proved posterior inconsistency of the number of clusters when the true number of clusters is finite for the Dirichlet process and Pitman--Yor process mixture models.
+\begin{onehalfspace} Bayesian nonparametric mixture models are common for modeling complex data.
+While these models are well-suited for density estimation, recent results proved posterior inconsistency of the number of clusters when the true number of components is finite, for the Dirichlet process and Pitman--Yor process mixture models.
 We extend these results to additional Bayesian nonparametric priors such as Gibbs-type processes and finite-dimensional representations thereof.
 The latter include the Dirichlet multinomial process, the recently proposed Pitman--Yor, and normalized generalized gamma multinomial processes.
 We show that mixture models based on these processes are also inconsistent in the number of clusters and discuss possible solutions.
-Notably, we show that a post-processing algorithm introduced for the Dirichlet process can be extended to more general models and provides a consistent method to estimate the number of components.
+Notably, we show that a post-processing algorithm introduced for the Dirichlet process can be extended to more general models and provides a consistent method to estimate the number of components. \end{onehalfspace}